-- 5. Check the position of the feed auger in the adapter to be sure it is not contacting the shrouds on the front of the feeder housing.
-If required, adjust the feed auger to a more forward position in the adapter (See "11.1.3 Fore Aft Adjustment of the Center-Feed Auger" on page 70.) - If feeder housing and the feeder adapter are properly aligned, restart the engine and raise the feeder housing (and header) to its fully raised position.
+- Check the position of the feed auger in the adapter to be sure it is not contacting the shrouds on the front of the feeder house.
+If required, adjust the feed auger to a more forward position in the adapter (See section 11.1.3.) - 7.
+If the feeder house and the adapter are properly aligned, restart the engine and raise the feeder house (and header).

-If feeder housing and the feeder housing adapter frame ARE NOT properly aligned, repeat steps 2, 3, 4, and 5.
+If feeder house and the feeder house adapter ARE NOT properly aligned, repeat steps 2, 3, 4, and 5.